ScanMountGoat/Smush-Material-Research/docs/prm.md

 Non metals have a white specular color and the diffuse component is colored by the albedo.
 The specular intensity for non metals is controlled by the PRM's specular.
-Metals have no diffuse component and specular intenisty is controlled entirely by albedo.
+Metals have no diffuse component and specular intensity is controlled entirely by albedo.
 In the demo above, note how the specular highlight becomes closer in color to the albedo color as metalness increases.

 Skin materials are a special case and instead use the metalness map as a mask for the fake subsurface scattering effect.